-The following contains major spoilers for all three seasons of Cable Girls.
+Warning: The following contains major spoilers for the first three seasons of Cable Girls!

-Restless young socialite and phone operator Carlota (Ana Fernandez) and operating manager Sara (Ana Polvorosa) become romantically involved early in Season 1, when Carlota first gets interested in the women’s rights movement slowly rising in Spain.
+Phone operator Carlota (Ana Fernandez) and operating manager Sara (Ana Polvorosa) become romantically involved early in Season 1.
+The lovebirds bonded when Carlota first gets interested in the women’s rights movement slowly rising in Spain.
 While attending an underground feminist rally for the women’s vote, she runs into Sara, whose impassioned speech leaves an impression.

-There’s an instant attraction, and soon, the two become involved despite Carlota’s relationship with Miguel (Borja Luna), who is also employed at the phone company.
-It’s admirable that once Miguel finds out about the affair, rather than pursuing the tired love-triangle trope, Cable Girls’ writers opted to instead allow the characters to explore polyamory together.
+There’s an instant attraction, and soon, the two become involved despite Carlota’s relationship with Miguel (Borja Luna).
+Miguel is also is also employed at the phone company.
+Eventually, Miguel finds out about the affair.
+Rather than pursuing the tired love-triangle trope, writers opted to instead allow the characters to explore polyamory together.

-Sara, who usually sports feminine clothing, and until now has not demonstrated desire to do otherwise, appears to be triggered by the ruse, and following the event, she becomes distant.
+Sara, who usually sports feminine clothing, and until now has not demonstrated desire to do otherwise, appears to be triggered by the ruse.
+Following the event, she becomes distant.

 Suspicious of Sara’s peculiar behavior, Carlota begins to tail her.
-When she discovers that Sara is sneaking away to meet with a man named Oscar Ruiz in a hotel, she suspects infidelity.
-At overhearing a clerk address a “Mr. Ruiz,” she finds that “Oscar” is, in fact, Sara in a man’s suit.
+She discovers that Sara is sneaking away to meet with a man named Oscar Ruiz in a hotel.
+Carlota suspects infidelity until overhearing that “Oscar” is, in fact, Sara in a man’s suit.

-Sara’s alternative to voluntary treatment would potentially be one of the prisons reserved for those arrested for homosexuality, which were referred to as “galleries of deviants.”
+Sara’s alternative to voluntary treatment would potentially be one of the prisons reserved for those arrested for homosexuality.
+Ironically, they were referred to as “galleries of deviants” back then.
 But even voluntary treatment would prove to be torturous.
 After being subjected to brutal treatments meant to cure her, Sara places a desperate call to Carlota, who then breaks her out of the institution.

-Season 2 ends with Sara informing Carlota of a trans community in Berlin that she wants to visit, but Carlota convinces her to stay in town and start a women’s movement with her instead, rekindling Sara’s activist streak.
+Season 2 ends with Sara informing Carlota of a trans community in Berlin that she wants to visit.
+However, Carlota convinces her to stay in town and start a women’s movement with her instead, rekindling Sara’s activist streak.

 While Sara is yet to identify herself as trans, it’s refreshing to see her story unfold the way it did through the first and second seasons, and it continues to do so in the third.

-Carlota soon learns that she will be receiving a large sum of her father’s life insurance money, allowing her and Sara to live comfortably together, while also giving her an opportunity to use some of the funds to support feminist causes she is passionate about, like supporting women’s independence and the right to vote.
+Carlota soon learns that she will be receiving a large sum of her father’s life insurance money, allowing her and Sara to live comfortably together.
+It also gives her an opportunity to use some of the funds to support feminist causes she is passionate about, like supporting women’s independence and the right to vote.

-Carlota, who during this time has been anonymously expressing her progressive views on a radio station, is exposed by the group’s leader when she refuses to participate in their violent demonstrations.
+Carlota, who during this time has been anonymously expressing her progressive views on a radio station.
+She’s then outed by the group’s leader when she refuses to participate in their violent demonstrations.
 As a result, she is attacked at the station by a group of men who want to silence her feminist ideas.
 She is nearly raped, when Sara and their friends intervene, threatening to call the police.

 Angered by the attack, Sara agrees to give the rights group enough money to fund a revenge plan against Carlota’s attackers.
 What they don’t tell her is that they are also using the money for their own agenda — one that involves guns and explosives, which they use to hold up the phone company during an event hosting the King of Spain, planning to force him to surrender the crown as they feel this will open up a path for the Suffrage Movement to advance.

-It all goes horribly, and Carlota and Sara wind up handcuffed together in a room with one of the bombs, which is expected to go off any minute.
+It all goes horribly, and Carlota and Sara wind up handcuffed together in a room with one of the bombs.
+Of course, the bombs are expected to go off any minute.
 Fueled by the intensity of the situation, they recite vows to each other, but they’re rescued just in time.
 Once outside, Sara asks Carlota if she would ever really marry her.

 Carlota replies, “If only it were allowed.”